 Show your team spirit with a fan-favorite tailgate apron in team logo fabric.
 Since Sew4Home is located in the Pacific Northwest, we chose Seattle Seahawks fabric for our sample apron, but there are lots of NFL® options.
-We’ve linked below to the current selection at Fabric.com and show some additional combinations.
+We’ve linked below to the current selection at Fabric.com.
 The logo fabric is augmented with both a solid and a stripe in coordinating team colors for the lining, pockets, and bottom accent band.
 Breaking up a busy print, like the team logo fabric, with more neutral tones and patterns adds interest and actually helps emphasize the feature fabric.
-Pick your favorite team and get ready to party!
+Pick your favorite team and get ready for a tailgate, BBQ or picnic party!

 Licensed team logo fabric is a fun way to dress up not only yourself but also your party setting.
 Use it for tablecloths, napkins and more.
 The NFL® fabric is 58″ wide, so you’ll definitely have enough left over from the apron cuts to make one or more extra items.

 We fussy cut a logo from the team fabric and appliquéd it to a store-bought towel.
 The apron features a horizontal loop on one side to hold a towel, so you always have something handy to wipe up the BBQ sauce.